remotion-dev/remotion/packages/docs/docs/get-compositions.md

 _optional - available since v3.0.0_

 An already open Puppeteer [`Browser`](https://pptr.dev/#?product=Puppeteer&version=main&show=api-class-browser) instance.
+Use [`openBrowser()`](/docs/renderer/open-browser) to create a new instance.
 Reusing a browser across multiple function calls can speed up the rendering process.
 You are responsible for opening and closing the browser yourself.
 If you don't specify this option, a new browser will be opened and closed at the end.

 #### `browserExecutable?`